2020-2021 RA Recruitment & Selection

 last from 8:45 a,m. to 11:45 a.m.
 Afternoon sessions will last from 12:45 p.m. to

 3:45 p.m.
 You will learn to which session you have been assigned, along with your

 individual interview time, the week of February 3, 2020.

 Time to wait patiently!
 The RA Selection crew will review all applications and make selections and placements based on putting together the best possible team we can to serve the Wilkes University residential population.
 That takes time.

-We will gather all new RAs to the position for an Orientation session on Friday, April 12.
+We will gather all new RAs to the position for an Orientation session on Friday, April 3 at 5:00 p.m.
 We will go over hiring paperwork, talk about Fall Training, as well as meet the rest of the team that were hired.
 It will be expected for all new hires to attend this evening event.
-Time is to be determined.

 You Have Questions

 The process can be long and confusing.
 The Office of Residence Life is here to support you through this process.
 If, at any point, you have questions about any aspect of the position, please do not hesitate to contact our office: